FGM-3 and FGM-3h magnetometer sensors

 The sensors are mounted in a "monkey cage" (photo below) to provide a rigid mount for the 4-pin SIP connector used to connect the sensor to the sensor cable.
 Click here for a schematic diagram of the fixture.

-The cage is wood and plastic and glued together with epoxy.
-The small terminal strips are made from phenolic, copper and a small amount of tin and are used on each fixture to rigidly mount and connect the voltage regulator and filter capacitors to the SIP connector.
+Two types of cages are shown below.
+One type (left) is all-wood construction and the other is wood and plastic (right).
+All are glued together with epoxy and wood components finished with a thin epoxy coating.
+The sensors on the left use solid 18 AWG (1 mm) wire for terminals to hold the voltage regulator and filter capacitors.
+The wood fixture was drilled and then the wires glued in the holes.
+Additional wiring details are shown in the before/after images below.
+The small terminal strips on the sensors shown right are made from phenolic, copper and a small amount of tin and are used on each fixture to rigidly mount and connect the voltage regulator and filter capacitors to the SIP connector.

 The monkey cages are designed to slip into a buried fixture made from PVC DWV pipe.
 Click here for a drawing of the buried fixture.
 A photograph of the buried fixture is shown below.